JonnyRockets/Surly.PowerShell.NetScaler/README.md

 INSTRUCTIONS
 ------------
 1. Download this repo, Unblock the file(s), copy the PS.NetScaler folder to an appropriate module location
-2. Import-Module pathToRepo\PSNetscaler
+2. Import-Module pathToRepo\Surly.PowerShell.NetScaler
-3. Get-Command -Module PSNetscaler
+3. Get-Command -Module Surly.PowerShell.NetScaler

 	###Connect a session to your Netscaler, call it: nstestmgmt1
 		$Session = Connect-NSSession -Address nstestmgmt1 -Credential (Get-Credential)